 A third factor which influences the occurrence of stoppage time goals in FUT is its overall goal ratio.

 In a recent 8-0 win, I managed to score twice in “the 90th minute”.
 Was this scripting?
 According to some scripting believers, EA scripts matches to make them more even.
-Clearly, my 7-0 and 8-0 goals didn’t make the match the least bit more even.
+But clearly, my 7-0 and 8-0 goals didn’t make the match the least bit more even.
 Considering that I was playing against an opponent who lost 9 out of his 13 FUT seasons matches this year, this hardly was a case of the game helping a noob out against a better player.
 My example illustrates the inevitable fact that if there are many goals in general, there will be many goals in stoppage time – and in any other random range of time you may define.

 A relevant, real life example of this is Liverpool’s 4-5 win against Norwich on January 23rd 2016.
 The match contained two, potentially decisive 90th minute goals.
 According to BBC’s detailed commentary, Bassong equalized at 90 + 1:57, whereas Lallana decided the game at 90 + 4:19.
 The match finished at 90 + 5:33.
 A notable detail is that the two goals scored in the 54th and 56 minute actually came closer to one another (1:40 in between) than the two goals scored in “the 90th minute” (2:24 in between).

-In this article, I counted the average number of goals across 400 FUT 15 matches, which is a fairly large sample.
+In an earlier article, I counted the average number of goals across 400 FUT 15 matches, which is a fairly large sample.
 I found that the average was 5.5 goals per match.
 An average of 5.5 goals per match is extremely high when compared to real football.
 Among the five big leagues, the Bundesliga has the highest goal ratio with 2.82 goals per match.

 At 5.5 goals per match and 1/9 of the goals scored during stoppage time, we should expect to see .61 goals scored in stoppage time per match, assuming that the scoring probability remains constant throughout the match.